lewisforbes/Trans-Perception/readme.md

 - trans woman/women
 - transgender woman/women

-This lead to the following summary of results:
+This lead to the following summary of results from the 34478 Tweets pulled:

 | Gender      | Mentions in Tweets| Average Likes per Tweet | Average Retweets per Tweet |
 | ----------- | ----------- | ------ | ------|
 |Trans Man|19%|20|4.4|
 | Trans Woman   |70%|11 | 1.5|
-34478 Tweets were pulled.

 The raw data `raw_results.csv` is created with `main-scraper.py` and the full results `overview.txt` are created with `main-analyser.py`.